Dane DeHaan

 Dane William DeHaan (/dəˈhɑːn/ də-HAHN-'; born February 6, 1986) is an American actor.
 His roles include Andrew Detmer in Chronicle (2012), Jason Glanton in The Place Beyond the Pines (2012), Lucien Carr in Kill Your Darlings (2013), Harry Osborn / Green Goblin in The Amazing Spider-Man 2 (2014), Lockhart in A Cure for Wellness (2016), Valerian in Valerian and the City of a Thousand Planets (2017), Chris Lynwood in ZeroZeroZero, and Kenneth Nichols in Oppenheimer (2023).
 In 2021, he starred in the psychological romance horror miniseries Lisey's Story.
 He also had a role in the true crime limited series adaptation of The Staircase in 2022.

 Early life and education

-DeHaan was born in Allentown, Pennsylvania.
+DeHaan was born in Allentown, Pennsylvania, on February 6, 1986, to Jeffrey and Cynthia DeHaan.
 His father is a computer programmer and his mother is an executive at MetLife.
 He has an older sister, and had what The Independent described in 2017 as a "very normal, super-supportive childhood".

-DeHaan attended Emmaus High School in Emmaus, Pennsylvania for three years and appeared in community theater.
+DeHaan attended Emmaus High School in Emmaus, Pennsylvania, for three years and appeared in community theater.
 He transferred to the University of North Carolina School of the Arts (UNCSA) for his senior year of high school, where he said he was "around artists for the first time".
 He continued at UNCSA for undergraduate studies, graduating in 2008.